 Need more info on different types of cookware materials?
 Check out our cookware materials guide to learn more.

 Time to Bond?

 The most premium materials will be rendered useless if the cladder doesn’t properly bond the metals together.
-Working with a partner who has the experience and machinery to ensure the highest-level bonding will guarantee a long-lasting pan that will hold up to extreme heats.
+Your cookware manufacturer working with a partner who has the experience and machinery to ensure proper bonding will guarantee a long-lasting piece of cookware that will hold up to extreme heats.

 The best metal cladders use “stress tests” to make sure only the highest quality cladded discs head to the punching process.

-At Made In, we hand-craft 5-ply stainless steel cookware.
-We manufacture our cookware in multi-generational factories that have perfected their processes over generations.
+At Made In, we craft 5-ply stainless steel cookware in multi-generational factories that have perfected their processes over generations.

 As a result, we’ve come to know a lot about metal, cladding, and cookware.
-So even if you don’t buy Made In, we’re here to help you through any cookware confusion.
+You can browse our full collection here, and even if you don’t buy Made In we’re here to help you through any cookware confusion.